HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ra-05/index.md

 # Risk Assessment
 ## RA-05 - Vulnerability Scannings

-The organization:

 a.
-Scans for vulnerabilities in the information system and hosted applications (Assignment: organization-defined frequency and/or randomly in accordance with organization-defined process) and when new vulnerabilities potentially affecting the system/applications are identified and reported;
+Monitor and scan for vulnerabilities in the system and hosted applications [per the frequency defined in the HHS Policy for Vulnerability Management or ACF policy] and when new vulnerabilities potentially affecting the system are identified and reported;

 b.
-Employs vulnerability scanning tools and techniques that facilitate interoperability among tools and automate parts of the vulnerability management process by using standards for:
+Employ vulnerability monitoring tools and techniques that facilitate interoperability among tools and automate parts of the vulnerability management process by using standards for:

 1. Enumerating platforms, software flaws, and improper configurations;
 2. Formatting checklists and test procedures; and
 3. Measuring vulnerability impact;

 c.
-Analyzes vulnerability scan reports and results from security control assessments;
+Analyze vulnerability scan reports and results from vulnerability monitoring;

 d.
-Remediates legitimate vulnerabilities (Assignment: organization-defined response times) in accordance with an organizational assessment of risk; and
+Remediate legitimate vulnerabilities [per HHS Standard for Plan of Action and Milestones (POAM) Management and Reporting or ACF policies] in accordance with an organizational assessment of risk;

 e.
-Shares information obtained from the vulnerability scanning process and security control assessments with (Assignment: organization-defined personnel or roles) to help eliminate similar vulnerabilities in other information systems (i.e., systemic weaknesses or deficiencies).
+Share information obtained from the vulnerability monitoring process and control assessments with [ACF-defined personnel or roles] to help eliminate similar vulnerabilities in other systems; and

+f.
+Employ vulnerability monitoring tools that include the capability to readily update the vulnerabilities to be scanned.

 ### OPS Implementation